masif2002/google-cloud-digital-leader-notes/README.md

 ![](img/soleTenant.png)
 ____
 * By default, you'll have to pay for the OS that you are using on top of the GCE's price.
-* You can also use your license to create VMs if you have one, or use the Pay-as-you-go model that charges you for OS as well on a hourly basis
+* You can also use your license for the OS on the created VMs if you have one, or use the Pay-as-you-go model that charges you for OS as well on a hourly basis
 > Note: There are some free OSes as well

 ### Custom Machine Types